Analytic Model for Off-Axis GRB Afterglow Images -- Geometry Measurement and Implications for Measuring $H_0$: Post-Processing Code

 \section{Post-Processing Code}

 In the post-processing code, we calculate for each RHD simulation the images and light curve in the power-law segment $\nu_a,\nu_m<\nu_{obs}<\nu_c$ as seen by observers at different observing angles.
 We construct 3D grids with all the physical fluid parameters from the 2D simulations by rotating along the jet axis.
 For every lab time, we scan through the mass elements in every lab frame, and derive their contribution to observer times and locations on the sky plane.
 The flux contributed by each cell is calculated by following the standard afterglow model \citep{Sari_piran_Narayan1998}.
-By the definition of $\epsilon_B$, the magnetic field in the shocked fluid is given by: